 The world of publicity can be exciting and full of opportunity.
 However, that does not mean that every band is currently ready for a publicist.
 There are checkpoints that really should be met before it’s practical for both your band and the company you’re ready to hire.
 It’s tough out there for everybody, and especially for a newer band or musician, so there are a few things you’ll want to make sure you have lined up first.

 Here are 5 signs you’re not ready for a music publicist.

 1. You don’t have the money

-Since this is possibly one of the most important reasons, let’s get out of the way how to determine if you’re not ready first.
-I’ve been in a band for a while and I understand that equipment breaks down, and gigs don’t always pay what you expect.
-Money is tight, but that doesn’t necessarily give you an excuse to use your financial situation as an excuse.
+Since this is possibly one of the most important reasons, let’s get out of the way how to determine if you’re not ready.
+I’ve been in a band for a while, and I understand that equipment breaks down, and gigs don’t always pay what you expect.
+Money is tight, but that doesn’t necessarily give you a reason to use your financial situation as an excuse.
 This is simply not any way to start a business relationship of any kind if you want to be taken seriously.
-Nor, is it fair to place the burden of your financial situation on anyone you are doing business with.
+Nor is it fair to place the burden of your financial situation on anyone you are doing business with.

 2. You don’t have the music